hindu-comm/weblogs/manasataramgini/2017/04/2017-04-08_a-prefatory-narrative.md

 the seizure by the vetāla.
 I took a bus in that state to seizure and went to what in those days was a little hamlet at the outskirts of Turushkarajanagara.
 There, I walked at the dead of night to the boundary of a cemetery.
-Despite being a just a hamlet there seemed to be a brisk flow of corpses which were being fed to Kravyāda.
+Despite being a just ahamlet there seemed to be a brisk flow of corpses which were being fed to Kravyāda.
 I wandering under the possession sneaked in through a hole in fence of the cemetery to enter the grounds.
 Evidently the vetāla was guiding me there for some reason.